WHAT IS IT?

 Development was by Stuart Nicholson who gave a presentation to interested groups and individuals in the Parish Hall back in the autumn of 2016, and it was decided to see what the system could do for Rothbury and Coquetdale.

 Information is displayed as a series of slides which cycle through and anyone who would like to host a screen is welcome to contact us.
-Funding from the University for the physical hardware is no longer available from the University - however, CoNet has some limited funds and hardware available (or hosts may like to contribute towards the £200 for the installation).
+Funding from the University for the physical hardware is no longer available from the University.
+Anyone who feels that they would like a screen should contact admin@conet.uk.

-By "direct" we mean being able to logon without needing to go through a gateway or proxy page, and with a login that rarely changes (host password changes require a visit to update the screen).
+By "direct" we mean being able to access the internet without needing to go through a gateway or proxy page, and with a login that rarely changes (host password changes require a visit to update the screen).
+We recently updated the RSPCA screen so that it doesn't use WiFi, and that has proved very successful, but adds about £30 to the installation.

 The first screens were up and running in July 2017 for the Rothbury Traditional Music Festival, although the first few months were not without lots of teething problems (and patience on the part of those hosting the screens).
-As of Summer 2023, the current screens are:
+As of January 2025, the current screens are:

 If you have any questions, would like to host a screen, would like information displayed or would like to volunteer to help (either assisting with the editorial work, liaising with those who would like to host a screen or with installing screens) please get in touch via email to admin@conet.uk.